Posted by Founder, Bicycling Monterey

 Juneteenth is observed nationwide on June 19, and on Saturday, June 14, the Monterey County Black Caucus organized a 2025 Juneteenth celebration in Seaside.
 For a local example of Black American history, see “On Juneteenth or any day, bike to history.”

 Monterey County’s local bike shops include a new one in Marina, with grand opening scheduled for the first week of July: Cycle House Bikes.
-We appreciate that one of their goals is cycling education (e.g., riding skills, bike laws, and safety tips).
+We appreciate that one of their goals is cycling education.

-Whether you have a bike-related business or just want to share resources about biking, visit our Tool Kit page to make use of minis, bilingual bike law summaries, and other info.
+We consider education vital to creating a more bike-friendly world.
+ICYMI, among our resources: Riding skills, bike laws, and safety tips.
+Whether you have a bike-related business or just want to share education, advocacy, and other resources about biking, visit our Tool Kit page to make use of minis, bilingual bike law summaries, and other info.

 ADVOCATE FOR BIKING—in Monterey County, elsewhere in California, and throughout North America.
 Tips at the top of the following page are current: https://bikemonterey.org/resources/bicycle-advocacy-what-you-can-do